RSOmi05/EHR-data-analysis-for-finding-missing-encounters-with-Retool/README.md

 # Finding missing encounters with Retool #

 Two datasets have been provided in CSV format:
-1) Closed Encounters from the Clientʼs EHR: A list of encounters that have been closed in the client's electronic health record EHR.
+1) Closed Encounters from the Clientʼs EHR: A list of encounters that have been closed in the client's electronic health record (EHR).
 2) Imported Closed Encounters: A list of closed encounters that have been successfully imported into Normandy.
 Each dataset contains information about Patient Name, Date of Service, and Rendering Provider, which together form a unique id for an encounter, alongside procedure-level details.
-Some encounters in the clientʼs EHR may not be present in our database, and your task is to identify these missing encounters and come to a conclusion as to why the encounters werenʼt imported.
+Some encounters in the clientʼs EHR may not be present in our database, and the task is to identify these missing encounters and come to a conclusion as to why the encounters werenʼt imported.

 **Instructions:**